The Music Building

 3. Business support

 The things our community's artists need most are abundantly available within our community.
-They just need a channel to flow.
+We just need a channel for it to flow.

 Thriving Artists = Thriving Community